mehulagg/gitlab/doc/ci/examples/deploy_spring_boot_to_cloud_foundry/index.md

 clause](../../yaml/README.md#onlyexcept-basic)
 to ensure our deployments only happen when we push to the master branch.

-Now, since the steps defined in `.gitlab-ci.yml` require credentials to login to CF, you'll need to add your CF credentials as [environment variables](../../variables/README.md#predefined-environment-variables) on GitLab CI/CD.
+Now, since the steps defined in `.gitlab-ci.yml` require credentials to log in to CF, you'll need to add your CF credentials as [environment variables](../../variables/README.md#predefined-environment-variables) on GitLab CI/CD.
 To set the environment variables, navigate to your project's